AKhilRaghav0/so-vits-svc-fork-custom/README.md

 # so-vits-svc-fork-custom

 This is a custom repository of so-vits-svc-fork, an open-source project for vocal separation.
-In this custom version, we have added additional features such as a vocal separator and a data set creator.
-The main advantage of this custom version is that it can be used directly in a Colab notebook without the need for UVR (Universal Vocal Remover) for vocal removal.
+In this custom version, I have added additional features such as a vocal separator and a data set creator.
+The main advantage of this custom version is that it can be used directly in a Colab notebook without the need for UVR (Ultimate Vocal emover) for vocal removal.

 ## Features